-(\$50.00 per course will be charged for a workbook and students will need to purchase their own dictionary)
+Year 11 and Year 12 Elective Fee Cost: Nil (\$50.00 per course will be charged for a workbook.
+Students may need to purchase their own dictionary)

-JAPANESE CONTINUERS - Category A
+JAPANESE CONTINUERS

 Prerequisites: The Japanese Continuers Stage 6 Syllabus is designed for students who have studied Japanese for 200 hours through stage 5 (Years 9 and 10).
 Some students with less formal experience will also be able to meet the requirements of the syllabus successfully.